Fudan-iGEM/2024-wiki/src/pv.md

 To maintain high intracellular nickel levels, we engineered RcnR with a C35L mutation, preventing nickel-induced expression of the RcnA efflux pump[^6].
 Our results confirm that the modified RcnR effectively inhibits nickel efflux.

 In the survival module, we introduced Hpn, a histidine-rich cytoplasmic protein that binds nickel ions[^7].
-It’ll lower the toxicity caused by high nickel concentration.
+It'll lower the toxicity caused by high nickel concentration.
 Hpn can enhance *E. coli*'s absorption capacity by relieving survival pressure.

 The combination of the nickel uptake module and survival module results in a remarkable 43% increase in nickel uptake.